Nataliya Katser-Buchkovska: Parliamentary activity

-In autumn 2014, at the special election to the Verkhovna Rada of Ukraine, Mrs. Katser-Buchkovska was elected a Member of Parliament for the 8th convocation as a representative of the People's Front party (#54 in the electoral register).
-Nataliya's primary goal was to apply her professional knowledge and experience to catalyze energy reforms in Ukraine, protect Ukraine's national interests as well as to help her country attract international investments.
+In autumn 2014, at the special election to the Verkhovna Rada of Ukraine, Mrs. Katser-Buchkovska was elected a Member of Parliament for the VIIIth convocations.
+Nataliya focus on establishing energy markets in Ukraine, promoting the energy transition, and attracting investments into the industry.

-In December 2014, Nataiya became the Head of the Subcommittee on Sustainable Development, Strategy and Investments under the Committee on Fuel and Energy Complex, Nuclear Policy and Nuclear Safety.
-While working on the committee, MP Katser-Buchkovska has co-authored 49 bills and 19 laws, including the groundbreaking laws "On the Natural Gas Market", "On the National Commission on Energy and Utilities", "On the Electricity Market" and "On the Principles of State Policy in the Field of Energy Security".
+In December 2014, Nataiya was elected as a Head of the Subcommittee on Energy Security and Transition of the Committee on Fuel and Energy Complex, Nuclear Policy and Nuclear Safety.
+While working on the committee, MP Katser-Buchkovska has co-authored 49 bills and 19 laws, including the groundbreaking laws 'On Renewables' "On the Natural Gas Market", "On the National Commission on Energy and Utilities", "On the Electricity Market" and "On the Principles of State Policy in the Field of Energy Security".
 All these were crucial steps towards securing Ukraine's energy independence.

 During her time as an MP, Nataliya has chaired the "Attraction and Protection of Investments", the "Green Energy of Change" and the "Eurooptimists" inter-factional unions.
 She has also led the inter-parliamentary relations groups with the Kingdom of the Netherlands and the Mexican United States as well as participated in the relations groups with the United Kingdom, Sweden, Lithuania, Japan and Switzerland.

-Besides, while serving as a Member of Parliament, Nataliya has continuously supported the community of her hometown, Buchach.
-She has initiated and organized the fundraising for reconstruction of the local care home and for construction of a kindergarten in the neighbouring village.
-Nataliya has paid much attention to attracting investments in the Ternopil region as a whole in order to create more jobs as well as to implement energy efficiency and renewable energy projects.

-In July 2019, Mrs. Katser-Buchkovska took part in the new 2019 Ukrainian parliamentary election, as #13 of the Ukrainian Strategy political party.
-However, the party did not manage to win any parliamentary seats.

 Nataliya explores the possibilities and effects of increasing the capacity of gas pipelines with EU countries, evaluates the potential competitiveness of LNG supplies, and outlines the potential role of LNG supplies for Ukraine's energy security.
 Besides, Nataliya analyzes the availability of alternative gas supply options.
-She is also responsible for the Institute's international affairs.